 Nonetheless, as a glimpse into how The Divine Comedy might perhaps have sounded had Hannon been born into less privileged circumstances, it’s genuinely interesting – it’s just a pity a more capable vocalist wasn’t found for the experiment, as Allen’s performance on these tracks is nowhere near as layered and knowing as Hannon’s would have been (something we can confirm in the case of “Europop”, understandably the only track he would deem worth revisiting).
 The lyrics themselves are still the reasonably lofty and artistic stuff we’ve come to expect from an early Divine Comedy release, but there’s a very alien sense that, for the first and last time, we have a singer who isn’t really thinking very hard about them.
 In fact, I’d go so far as to say that what this EP really needs is specifically the English singer Joe Jackson – listen to his guest vocals on William Shatner’s “Common People” to see how Allen would have sounded on Europop if he’d actually had some real power and righteous ferocity in his voice.

 What’s striking about the cover artwork, by the same designer as Timewatch, is how little effort seems to have been put into it: it’s literally just the flag of the European Union with “The Divine Comedy” printed above it and “Europop” in the middle.
 (Actually, it says “EuroPOP” if you take the stylisation into account, which we might as well.)
-In fairness, the packaging commits to the concept, with the back cover’s credits and track list printed dark blue against a cheery EU-yellow backdrop (with one dark blue star that now just makes me sad – rest in peace, Major Tom).
+In fairness, the packaging commits to the concept, with the back cover’s credits and track list printed dark blue against a cheery EU-yellow backdrop punctuated by one dark-blue star.

 At first glance, it’s easy to dismiss the EU flag as obviously related to the title “Europop”, but of course the two concepts have very little in the way of an actual relationship.
 Hannon was only two years old when his native countries (both Ireland and the United Kingdom) joined the EU, and in any case has never seemed particularly interested in questions of sovereignty, with his occasional political songs generally just suggesting that people in Northern Ireland stop killing each other.
 Rather, it appears that the flag is being used to evoke Europe itself rather than the Union; aesthetics rather than politics.
 A self-described Europhile, Hannon has a long-time romantic fascination with the continent, its people, and its artistic output.
 (His feelings towards the UK seem more fluid; at times he has expressed discomfort with its Americanisation, and at other times he has claimed to love both the UK and the US as much as France.)
 While the European influence is surprisingly indirect for an EP called “Europop”, it’ll soon become quite prominent, with a host of references to the culture of Europe – especially France, which seems to be the epicentre of Hannon’s fixation – manifesting throughout the coming albums.